 All managers are responsible for managing health and safety in their area of responsibility.
-Support is available from the corporate health and safety team and service specific health and safety advisers (where appointed) although managers will be ultimately responsible.
-In particular, they will:-
+Support is available from health and safety although managers will be ultimately responsible.
+In particular, they will: -

-- a) Make sure that all employees under their control are familiar with relevant local health and safety arrangements. - b) Set up and maintain within their service area safe, healthy working conditions. - c) Make sure safe systems of working, significant findings arising from risk assessments and the necessary control measures are brought to the attention of employees. - d) Ensure that systems of work operated in their area of management are safe and without risk to health and safety - e) Audit and monitor their own health and safety arrangements, verifying control measures are working effectively, taking whatever remedial actions necessary where concerns are identified. - f) Make sure that safety procedures are considered when designing, buying and using all new plant and equipment. - g) Make sure that investigations are carried out for accidents and incidents in their area of responsibility. - h) Carry out safety inspections (including housekeeping) to identify hazards; and make sure that all employees, including safety representatives, are able to carry out their responsibilities and encourage them to work with managers to promote an attitude of safe working across the council.
+- a) Make sure that all employees under their control are familiar with relevant local health and safety arrangements. - b) Set up and maintain within their service area safe, healthy working conditions. - c) Make sure safe systems of working, significant findings arising from risk assessments and the necessary control measures are brought to the attention of employees. - d) Ensure that systems of work operated in their area of management are safe and without risk to health and safety - e) Audit and monitor their own health and safety arrangements, verifying control measures are working effectively and taking whatever remedial actions necessary where concerns are identified. - f) Make sure that safety procedures are considered when designing, buying and using all new plant and equipment. - g) Make sure that investigations are carried out for accidents and incidents in their area of responsibility and within required timescales. - h) Carry out safety inspections (including housekeeping) to identify hazards; and make sure that all employees, including safety representatives, are able to carry out their responsibilities and encourage them to work with managers to promote an attitude of safe working across the council. - i) Ensuring that employees under their management receive sufficient instruction and training.
+Refresher training should be provided as necessary.

-- i) Ensuring that employees under their management receive sufficient instruction. - j) Ensuring all contractors are vetted with regard to health and safety competence to minimise the risks to all who may be affected by their activities or omissions and undertake continuous monitoring and assessment of contractors' health and safety performance.
+j) Ensuring all contractors are vetted with regard to health and safety competence to minimise the risks to all who may be affected by their activities or omissions and undertake continuous monitoring and assessment of contractors' health and safety performance.